 When Marvel first announced they were bringing Jack Kirby’s Eternals to live action, the news was graced with lots of excitement given the rich history of the characters.
-However, reviews have not been kind to it and most movie goers would have felt hard-done by Marvel after raising so much expectations.
+However, reviews have not been kind to it, and most moviegoers would have felt hard done by Marvel after raising so many expectations.

 Angelina Jolie had been advertised as the face of Eternals, only for the movie to play out with the veteran actress playing a somewhat peripheral role that most audiences will struggle to connect with.
-It wasn’t even because she wasn’t given enough screen-time.
-In fact, apart from emerging as the killer of the leader of the Deviants, her involvement was an entire waste.
-Perhaps she will have a bigger say in subsequent Eternals movies, but for now its hard to picture how.
+It wasn’t even because she wasn’t given enough screen time.
+In fact, apart from emerging as the killer of the film’s antagonist– leader of the Deviants– her involvement was an entire waste.
+Perhaps she will have a bigger say in the sequel movies, but for now, it’s hard to picture how.

 We also saw Kit Harrington make his MCU debut, although nothing much was expected from his first outing in the franchise, with the full package coming when he fully morphs into Black Knight.
-But it was actor Kumail Nanjani who mainly caught the eye with his performance, often giving the audience something to cheer about- although not many people would fork out that much money to see a comedy feature.
+But it was actor Kumail Nanjani who mainly caught the eye with his performance, often giving the audience something to cheer about.

-Prior to the release of Eternals, Marvel had released 2 MCU phase 5 movies- ‘Black Widow’ and ‘Shang Chi and The Legend Of The Ten Rings,’ but they have also forced fans to settle for less in the hope that something greater was coming.
-That something was supposed to be Eternals although they still have have ‘Spider-Man: No Way Home at the ready for a December premiere.
+Prior to the release of Eternals, Marvel had released two MCU phase 4 movies- ‘Black Widow’ and ‘Shang Chi and The Legend Of The Ten Rings,’ but they have also forced fans to settle for less in the hope that something greater was coming.
+That something was supposed to be Eternals, although they still have ‘Spider-Man: No Way Home at the ready for a December premiere.

-Nonetheless, a genuine review of all Marvel titles including miniseries that premiered this year, will reveal a huge drop in standards, with exception to ‘Black Widow,’ and WandaVision in particular.
-Shang Chi was a little over average, same as miniseries ‘The Falcon and The Winter Soldier.’
-The rest have been pretty much basic and far from the standards set in MCU phase 4.
+Nonetheless, a genuine review of all Marvel titles, including miniseries that premiered this year, will reveal a huge drop in standards, with the exception of ‘Black Widow,’ and WandaVision in particular.
+Shang Chi was a little over average, the same as the miniseries ‘The Falcon and The Winter Soldier.’
+The rest have been pretty much basic and far from the standards set in MCU phase 3.

-It will now be over to ‘Spider-Man: No Way Home’ to save the year for Marvel as far as many moviegoers will be concerned.
-Especially if they want to enjoy anything near the commercial success they had with the MCU phase 4.
+It will now be over to ‘Spider-Man: No Way Home’ to save the year for Marvel as far as many critics are concerned.
+Especially if they want to enjoy anything near the commercial success, they had with the Avengers movie series.